osu-archive/news/groups.md

 Groups are here!
 You can finally look through versions using groups, and this also paves the way for support for other osu! related things, such as skins, osu!droid, and more!

 ## Open a group
 You can simply open a group by clicking it!
-How easy?
+How easy?<br>
 ![](https://upload.hubza.co.uk/i/firefox_v0KcEJH9TH_2021-January-07.png)

 ## Search improvements